Sarai Bareman: Career

 In 2018, Bareman conducted the draw for the 2018 FIFA U-20 Women's World Cup in France, her first World Cup at the helm of global women's football.
-Later that year Bareman also oversaw the FIFA U-17 Women's World Cup in Uruguay.
+Later that year, Bareman also oversaw the FIFA U-17 Women's World Cup in Uruguay.
 In 2019, Bareman played a key role in the delivery of the 2019 FIFA Women's World Cup in France.

 Bareman also led the development of FIFA's first ever global strategy for women's football, which was launched in October 2018.

+In 2023, Bareman went on record to encourage federations to properly invest FIFA allocated funds towards their women's national teams.
+In the 2024 New Year Honours, Bareman was appointed a Dame Companion of the New Zealand Order of Merit, for services to sport.